Section 43 of the Alberta Arbitration Act is a statutory exception to functus officio

-Shannon has a general corporate commercial litigation practice with a broad range of experience in complex civil litigation matters involving contract disputes and business torts.
-Her primary practice area is energy and power ...
+Shannon has a corporate commercial litigation and arbitration practice with a broad range of experience in complex matters involving contract disputes and business torts.
+Her primary practice area is energy and power industry ...

 Ricki-Lee practices civil litigation.
 Her main focus is on media law, constitutional law, administrative law, and complex contract, tort, and corporate governance and securities claims.
 In her media law practice, she has ...